The Dark Side of Personality Disorders: What You Need to Know

 Schizotypal personality disorder is a mental illness that causes a person to have trouble relating to others, and to think and act in strange ways.
 This disorder is often confused with schizophrenia, but it is not the same thing.

-People with schizotypal personality disorder may have trouble forming relationships with others due to their tendency to experience negative feelings such as anger or anxiety when around other people.
-They also tend not to like being around people because they feel uncomfortable being in groups of more than two or three people at once—they prefer being alone whenever possible!
-People who meet these criteria should seek treatment immediately if they are feeling depressed because this type of behavior can lead directly into suicidal thoughts over time (if left untreated).
+People with schizotypal personality disorder struggle to form relationships due to their tendency to experience negative feelings like anger or anxiety when around others.
+They also avoid being in groups and prefer solitude.
+Individuals meeting these criteria should promptly seek treatment if they feel depressed, as untreated behavior can eventually lead to suicidal thoughts.

 Schizoid personality disorder